I facilitate workshops for museums, galleries, art organisations, corporate businesses, educational colleges and community groups.

 Through my workshops, I create a playful and expressive environment that encourages connection with nature, materials, and each other.
 These sessions are designed to foster curiosity, reflection, and emotional engagement with making.
 I support participants in exploring natural materials through woven textiles and hand processes, helping them translate personal memories and lived experiences into meaningful, unique creations.

-2nd April, Boston Manor House, London
+23rd May, Boston Manor House, London

 20th June, Boston Manor House, London